Submission Preparation Checklist

 Author Guidelines

-- Authors are required to register as an author on the journal’s platform.
+- Authors are required to register as authors on the journal’s platform.
 Registration and paper submission instructions are provided at the end of this guideline.
 Download Template to prepare the manuscript.
 Save the file, and use ‘Special Paste’ with ‘Unformatted Text’ to transfer content into the template.
 Manuscripts that do not adhere to the formatting guidelines may be pre-rejected.

 - Manuscripts should be submitted as *.doc, *.docx, or *.rtf files through the Open Journal System (OJS).
 To submit, authors must create an account [REGISTER if you do not have one or LOG IN if you already do].

-- The corresponding author must provide all author information, including names, affiliations, and a short biography.
+ORCID iDs help ensure accurate attribution of work and improve the discoverability of research outputs. - The corresponding author must provide all author information, including names, affiliations, and a short biography.
 For multi-author submissions, use the ‘Add Contributor’ option to input each author’s data during the submission process.

 - The journal writing format is explained as follows: